Got a story our audience should know about? Use these guidelines to submit items for the education.nsw.gov.au news hub that appears on the homepage.

 |Include a caption at the top||Leave cells blank|

 If you're embedding a video, make sure it has closed captions and an audio description.
-Link to the video transcript.
+Include the video transcript as a show/hide under your embed component, or link to a separate page containing the video transcript..

 See also Video guidelines.